 - Use the drop-down to choose your previous provider.

 - Enter your previous provider’s account number or your phone’s IMEI# in the field below.

 - Find your account number on your bill.

 - Dial *#06# on your phone to get your 15-digit IMEI number.

 - Only the IMEI phone number used at your current provider will allow the transfer.

 - If the number is more than 15 digits long, enter only the first 15 digits.

 - Click Next, review your first monthly plan payment and click Submit.

-- A transfer authorization request will then be sent by your current provider to the account holder (probably you) to confirm their wish to transfer this number over to Fizz.
+- A transfer authorization request will then be sent by text by your current provider to confirm your wish to transfer this number over to Fizz.
 This request must be answered by the set deadline.

 Important to know